EqualPasta/blog/_posts/2017/2017-10-29-making-a-bluetooth-numpad-part-1-soldering-and-parts.markdown

 ---
-layout: "post"
+layout: post
-title: "Making a Bluetooth numpad.
-Part 1: Soldering and parts"
+title: 'Making a Bluetooth numpad.
+Part 1: Soldering and parts'
-date: "2017-10-26 20:50"
+date: '2017-10-29 23:31'
 ---

 I ended up upgraded my keyboard to a mechanical one a couple months back.
 A quick and simple purchase, I thought.
-How naïve.
-I went way down the rabbit hole on this one, reading obsessively about the tactile feedback of different switches, of the ergonomic advantages a TKL keyboard can provide, and really, just spent a lot of time looking at pretty keyboards on the [subreddit for mechanical keyboards](https://www.reddit.com/r/MechanicalKeyboards/).
+Oh boy, I went way down the rabbit hole on this one, reading obsessively about the tactile feedback of different switches, of the ergonomic advantages a TKL keyboard can provide, and really, just spent a lot of time looking at pretty keyboards on the [subreddit for mechanical keyboards](https://www.reddit.com/r/MechanicalKeyboards/).
 I even bough a switch tester.

 At first I wanted the impossible:
 * A TLK keyboard
 * ISO layout
 * Good build quality.
 Preferably with a white/grey key and base